 What antics have politicians got up to in the I’m A Celebrity jungle?

-With the news that Conservative MP and former health secretary Matt Hancock will enter the Australian jungle for this year’s series of I’m A Celebrity … Get Me Out Of Here!, the PA news agency is taking a look back at the antics of previous political figures who have taken part in the ITV reality show.
+As Conservative MP and former health secretary Matt Hancock becomes the latest politician to enter the Australian jungle for this year’s series of I’m A Celebrity … Get Me Out Of Here!, we take a look back at the antics of previous political figures who have taken part in the ITV reality show.

 – Edwina Currie